paloitsingapore/dthok/README.md

 # Features

-* Generate random records in required format like , xml and csv.
+* Generate random records in required format like json, xml and csv.
 * Cross-platform application on Windows, Linux and macOS.
 * Use as a stand-alone executable application in Windows and macOS without any installation.
 * Configure required DataType for record values.